copasi/basico/paper.md

 ```

 Here, `run_time_course` returns a `pandas.DataFrame` [@pandas] with the results of the simulation.
-We
-quickly received feature requests to add further analysis methods, and so we added parameter estimation,
+Feature requests from the community led us to add further analysis methods, and so we added parameter estimation,
 optimizations, sensitivity analysis and parameter scans.

-Most recently we added the automation of profile likelihood calculations, that for a given
+The most recent additions include the automation of profile likelihood calculations, that for a given
 parameter estimation result, automatically generates [profile likelihood plots](https://basico.readthedocs.io/en/latest/notebooks/Profile_likelihood.html).
 This is another example, that would have been quite cumbersome to do without `BASICO`.
 Following the
 approach of Schaber [@SCHABER2012183], `BASICO` generates parameter scans (running a local optimization